twbs/bootstrap/site/content/docs/5.0/layout/css-grid.md

 ## How it works

+With Bootstrap 5, we've added the option to enable a separate grid system that's built on CSS Grid, but with a Bootstrap twist.
+You still get classes you can apply on a whim to build responsive layouts, but with a different approach under the hood.

-- CSS Grid is opt-in.
-Disable the default grid system by setting `$enable-grid-classes: false` and enable the CSS Grid by setting `$enable-cssgrid: true`.
+- **CSS Grid is opt-in.** Disable the default grid system by setting `$enable-grid-classes: false` and enable the CSS Grid by setting `$enable-cssgrid: true`.
 Then, recompile your Sass.

-- Replace instances of `.row` with `.grid`.
-The `.grid` class sets `display: grid` and creates a `grid-template` that you build on with your HTML.
+- **Replace instances of `.row` with `.grid`.** The `.grid` class sets `display: grid` and creates a `grid-template` that you build on with your HTML.

+- **Replace `.col-*` classes with `.g-col-*` classes.** This is because our CSS Grid columns use the `grid-column` property instead of `width`.

-- The number of columns and the width of the gutters are set via CSS variables on the `.grid`, which means you can customize those values on the fly: `--columns` and `--gap`.
+- **Columns and gutter sizes are set via CSS variables.** Set these on the parent `.grid` and customize however you want, inline or in a stylesheet, with `--columns` and `--gap`.

+In the future, Bootstrap will likely shift to a hybrid solution as more the `gap` property is achieving nearly full browser support for flexbox.

 ## Key differences

 Compared to the default grid system:

-- Flex utilities won't affect grid columns.
-Note that columns can still be flex containers.
+- Flex utilities don't affect the CSS Grid columns in the same way.

-- There's no `padding` on columns as gutters function more like margins.
+- There's no `padding` on CSS Grid columns as gutters function more like margins via the `gap` property.

-- Unlike `.row`s, `.grid`s have no negative margins.
-- Margin utilities cannot be used to change the grid gutters.
-See the [customizing section](#customizing).
-- Grid gutters are applied horizontally and vertically by default.
-See the [customizing section](#customizing).
+- As such, unlike `.row`s, `.grid`s have no negative margins and margin utilities cannot be used to change the grid gutters.
+Grid gutters are applied horizontally and vertically by default.
+See the [customizing section](#customizing) for more details.

 - Inline and custom styles should be viewed as replacements for modifier classes (e.g., `style="--columns: 3;"` vs `class="row-cols-3"`).

 - Nesting works similarly, but may require you to reset your column counts on each instance of a nested `.grid`.
 See the [nesting section](#nesting) for details.

 ## Examples